 Effectively managing invasive species is a critical element of maintaining ecosystem, community and economic health in the Central Kootenay.
 Since invasive species know no boundaries, a cooperative and collaborative approach is essential to ensure that invasive plant management activities are not hindered by geographic, jurisdictional and political boundaries.
 Land managers adopting a cooperative approach can more efficiently utilize limited funds and personnel and can collaboratively achieve mutual objectives.

-The CKISS has now published its 5-Year Strategic Plan which is based on the 2007 strategic plan (see below) and has been updated to reflect current programs, goals, and strategies.
+The CKISS has now published its Strategic Plan 2020-25 which has been updated to reflect current programs, goals, and strategies.

 Invasive Plant Management Area (IPMA) Operational Frameworks